trpc/trpc/README.md

 ## Quickstart

-There are a few [examples](https://trpc.io/docs/example-apps) that you can use for playing out with tRCP or bootstrapping your new project.
+There are a few [examples](https://trpc.io/docs/example-apps) that you can use for playing out with tRPC or bootstrapping your new project.
 For example, if you want a next.js app, you can use the full-stack next.js example:

 **Quick start with a full-stack Next.js example:**